-The sounds and visuals of the 1980s have returned to pop culture with a vengeance over the last decade, not only with movies and TV shows like Bumblebee and Stranger Things but also with modern music, whether its the electro throwback of Taylor Swift’s 1989 or the hair metal homage of Steel Panther.
+The sounds and visuals of the eighties have returned to pop culture with a vengeance over the last decade, not only with movies and TV shows like Bumblebee and Stranger Things but also with modern music, whether its the electro throwback of Taylor Swift’s 1989 or the hair metal homage of Steel Panther.
 ‘Every decade seems to have its retro twin,’ claimed the Guardian.
-‘The syndrome started in the 1970s, with the 1950s rock ‘n’ roll revival and it continued through the 1980s (obsessed with the 1960s) and the 1990s (ditto the 1970s).
-True to form and right on cue, the noughties kicked off with a 1980s electro-pop renaissance.’
+‘The syndrome started in the seventies, with the fifties rock ‘n’ roll revival and it continued through the eighties (obsessed with the sixties) and the nineties (ditto the seventies).
+True to form and right on cue, the noughties kicked off with an eighties electro-pop renaissance.’

 Yet there would be one individual whose influence can be felt throughout the genre.
 Having been raised in a musical household before turning his attention to filmmaking by enrolling at the prestigious USC School of Cinematic Arts, John Carpenter would gain both the respect of his peers and the adoration of his audience following the release of his first professional feature Assault on Precinct 13 in 1976.
 Opting to compose his own scores out of necessity more than desire, Carpenter’s reputation as a musician would rival that as a director, often being closely associated with both.
 Over the course of the next decade he would create both the striking visuals and iconic soundtracks for such cult classics as Halloween, The Fog and, perhaps the true ground zero for synthwave, Escape from New York.